 Slovakia Schnelle Division

 The Slovak Axis State under the leadership of Jozef Tiso's, joined Nazi Germany in its invasion of the Soviet Union.
 The Slovakian military force took part in the German invasion of Poland in 1939.
-For the German invasion of the Soviet Union the Slovaks placed at the disposal of the Germans a light brigade of 3,500 men which was partially motorized and included a battalion of Czech light tanks and an army corps of two infantry divisions and divisional troops.
-The total strength of the Slovak commitment in July 1941 was 40,393 men and 1,346 officers.
+Initially the Slovaks placed at the disposal of the Germans a light brigade of 3,500 men which was partially motorized and included a battalion of Czech light tanks and an army corps of two infantry divisions and divisional troops.
+Eventually the total strength of the Slovak commitment by July 1941 would be 40,393 men and 1,346 officers.

-During August 1941 it was decided to send the infantry divisions back to Slovakia and to form a 10,000-strong Rapid Mobile Division and a 6,000-strong Security Division.
+By August 1941 it was decided to withdraw the Slovakian infantry divisions and to form a 10,000-strong Rapid Mobile Division and a 6,000-strong Security Division.
 These were placed under German operational control, though the administration remained under Slovakian control.

-The "Odznak Rychlé divise" (Slovakia Schnelle Division) was established July 23, 1941 after the reorganization the Rapid Brigade.
+The "Odznak Rychlé divise" (Slovakia Schnelle Division) was re-organized on August 22, 1941.

-The Rapid Slovak division was a motorized division fighting on the Eastern Front.
-From the 1st of August to 27th of November 1941 the commander of the division was General Jozef Turanec.
+From the 1st of August to 27th of November 1941, the commander of the Rapid Mobile Division was General Jozef Turanec.
 He was later replaced by Colonel.
 Rudolf Pilfousek.

 Slovakia Schnelle Division Badge

 The badge design shows a wreath of laurel leaves with an eagle on top.
 The eagle is clutching in its talons the initials "R D" indicating "Rychlé divise" (Rapid Division).
-Below the initials you can clearly see a motorized tractor illustrating the truck radiator with the year (1941-1942) posted in the center.
-The badge has also been found with years 1941-42-43 as the badge shown above.
+Below the initials you can clearly see a motorized tractor illustrating the truck radiator with the year (1941, 42-43) posted in the center.
+The badge has also been found with years 1941-1942.

 The reverse is solid and flat.